chucklesoclock/iceberg-detect/capstone_report/capstone_report.md

 Our final submission is a private score of 0.2637 log loss!
 That is a noticeable improvement over our best baseline, the vanilla neural network's, score of 0.4553.
 Still good for middle-of-the-road in the Kaggle competition, but at least we're on the right track.

-Close examiners of my Kaggle account (aka nobody besides me) will notice that a submission of `gpu_cnn.csv` had a lower log loss than the SimpNet architecture submission.
-Access to the supporting Jupyter notebook code was lost either through a git mishap or a Jupyter error, but rather than try to recreate something, I found a stable architecture that we can use as another baseline for improvement.
+Close examiners of my Kaggle account (aka nobody besides me) will notice that a submission of `gpu_cnn.csv` had a lower log loss (0.24412) than the SimpNet architecture submission.
+Access to the supporting Jupyter notebook code was lost either through a git mishap or a Jupyter error, but rather than try to recreate something, I found a stable architecture in SimpNet that we can use as another baseline for improvement.

-To this end, you might notice that even after normalizing, the decibel levels of the icebergs are still spikey, indicting elevated but not uniform backscatter.
+To that end, you might notice that even after normalizing, the decibel levels of the icebergs are still spikey, indicting elevated but not uniform backscatter.

 ![before bentes normalization](./imgs/pre_bentes.png)